 I’m selling my home to an eligible veteran who is assuming my loan

 It’s fine, as long as the veteran substitutes their entitlement for the same amount of entitlement you used originally.
-You can request restoration in this case.
+Restoration of entitlement can be requested in this case.

 I bought a home with a VA loan but sold it in a short sale/it was foreclosed